akellermann97/brot-dev/content/posts/disposable-camera-guide.md

 draft: false
 showtoc: true
 ShowReadingTime: true
-summary: A Guide looking at disposable cameras and a review of select locations in New York City to get film Developed.
+summary: Taking a look at disposable cameras, which to buy, how to get the most out of them, and a selection of spots in NYC to get them developed.
 tags: [Fujifilm, Kodak, 35mm, Film, Disposable, Photography, Review]
 cover:
     image: '/img/disposable/L1002022.jpg'
 ---

-Go out to a party and you're almost guaranteed to find someone drunkingly snapping photos with a disposable camera.
-If you needed a guide on which camera to pick up, some tips on using them, or where to get your pictures developed (NYC only), this guide is for you.
+Go out to a party and you're almost guaranteed to find someone drunkenly snapping photos with a disposable camera.
+If you needed a guide on which camera to pick up, some tips on using them, or where to get your pictures developed (in NYC), this guide is for you.

-**[tl;dr]** - You should pick up the FujiFilm QuickSnap.
-Stand ~6ft away from your subject, and unless you're in bright sunlight (overcast is not enough), shoot with flash.
+**[tl;dr]** You should pick up the FujiFilm QuickSnap.
+Stand ~6ft away from your subject, and unless you're in bright sunlight (overcast is not bright enough), shoot with flash.

-The FujiFilm QuickSnap (The Green camera in the header) will be the focus for the majority of the article.
-The shooting experience will be largely the same across the two brands.
-The Kodak uses an 800 speed film whereas Fuji uses a 400 speed film, but in practice, the differences are not noticeable.
+The FujiFilm QuickSnap (The green camera in the header) will be the focus for the majority of the article.
+The shooting experience will be largely the same across Kodak and FujiFilm models.
+The Kodak PowerFlash uses an 800 speed film whereas Fuji uses a 400 speed film, but in practice, the differences are not noticeable.
 There are differences in color rendition, but they both give you that highly sought after "Film Look"

 Price of Fujifilm QuickSnap in USD (July 2024)
 - B&H PhotoVideo:
-  - $14.29 for a single
+  - $14.29 for a single camera
-  - $25.99 for a double pack.
+  - $25.99 for a double pack
 - CVS:
   - $37.99 for a double pack!
 - Random Bushwick Vending Machine:
-  - $20.00 for one.
-(I've been told)
+  - $20.00 for one (I've been told)

 # Why shoot a disposable?

-Bringing a nice camera everywhere is the dream.
-But hauling around a heavy camera is not always an option.
+Hauling around a heavy mirrorless/DSLR camera is not always an option.
+Some venues don't allow it, or you're planning on getting sloppy drunk and don't trust yourself to babysit your Leica all night.
 Phones are a good alternative, but their rendering of low-light scenes without flash have ugly results.
 Use the phone flash, and it takes a couple seconds to grab focus.
 People's eyes squint because of the light, expressions shift, and you just lose the moment.
 No flash and it could be several seconds before the phone takes the shot, or the picture it takes is blotchy from the phone's aggressive noise removal.
 Using night more requires your subject to stay still, otherwise you lose the shot.

 {{< figure src="/img/disposable/16530012.jpg" class="normal" >}}